TimCares/MasterThesis/docs/thesis/background/contrastive_learning.typ

 rotating, or flipping it.
 Provided the augmentation is not too drastic (e.g. the crop size too large), the high-level semantics of the image will remain the same after augmentation, even though pixel-level information do not.
 The goal of the image model is then to maximize the cosine similarity between the global representations of two augmented versions of the same image.
-In Transformers, the global representation is usually the $mono(["I_CLS"])$ token retuned by the final layer of the model, which is a vector that can be compared with the $mono(["I_CLS"])$ token of another image using the cosine similarity.
+In Transformers, the global representation is usually the $mono(["I_CLS"])$ token returned by the final layer of the model, which is a vector that can be compared with the $mono(["I_CLS"])$ token of another image using the cosine similarity.
 The augmented versions are often referred to as different _views_ of the same image @simsiam, as shown in @image_views.